Seppli11/ZHAW-Summary/summaries/23FS/MLDM/Machine Learning/Model Selection.md

 <img src="res/Model Selection/image-20230327132843101.png" alt="image-20230327132843101" style="zoom:67%;" />

-k-fold cross-validation is only used for hyperparameter tuning by optimising for the best k-fold cross-validation score.
+k-fold -validation is only used for hyperparameter tuning by optimising for the best k-fold cross-validation score.
 With those found hyperparameter, one can train the model and determine the best parameters.

 This  is also called leave-one-out cross-validation (LOOCV) if we have $n$ samples and use $n$ folds.
 This results in $1$ test sample and $n-1$ training samples for each fold.